Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Simulations

-Figure \ref{fig:simu_box_lowdim_indepcen30_Bonf01} shows prediction performance under the independent signal setting with Bonferroni corrections ($\alpha=0.1$) in CTree for generating candidate subgroups.
+Figure \ref{fig:simu_box_lowdim_indepcen30_Bonf01} shows the prediction performance under the independent signal setting with Bonferroni corrections ($\alpha=0.1$) in CTree for generating candidate subgroups.
 In scenario 1, DEA-learner and BAFT produce minimal biases compared to other methods.
-In Scenarios 2 and 3, biases increase slightly for all methods except BAFT, which remains the smallest bias.
-Using predicted CATEs from CSF shows the largest bias, particularly in complex scenarios (2 and 3).
+In Scenarios 2 and 3, biases increase slightly for all methods, with the exception of BAFT, which continues to exhibit the smallest bias.
+Predictions based on CATEs from CSF produce the largest bias, particularly in complex scenarios (2 and 3).
 All methods show comparable RMSEs and high correlations with true CATEs, where BAFT slightly outperforms the others.
-Overall, when using three meta-learners to construct $Y^*$ under our framework, they show comparable prediction accuracy to the case when $Y^*$ is generated as predicted CATE from BAFT.
+Overall, when using three meta-learners to construct $Y^*$ under our framework, they show comparable prediction accuracy with the case when $Y^*$ is generated directly from the BAFT-predicted CATE.

+The upper panel of Table \ref{tab: acc_F_IndepSig_HighdimSig_indepcen30_maintext} shows the overall accuracy (ACC) and the F-score in each scenario under the independent signal setting.
+In general, meta-learners achieve high accuracy and F-score in the independent signal setting and have comparable performance with BAFT and CSF.
+In scenario 1, DR-, R- and DEA-learners show higher ACC and F-score than BAFT with R-learner showing the highest ACC and F-score.
+CSF shows comparable ACC and F-score compared to the meta-learners.
+In Scenario 2, BAFT shows the highest ACC and F-score; CSF shows comparable ACC and F-score compared to the other three meta-learners.
+In Scenario 3, BAFT and the three meta-learners show comparable ACC and F-score, which are higher than CSF.

 Figure \ref{fig:simu_hist_varfreq_lowdim_indepcen30_Bonf01} displays the frequency with which each covariate is included in at least one selected subgroup across 100 simulations.
-Under the DEA-learner, covariates in $h(\boldsymbol{X})$ (those directly contributing to CATE) are frequently selected to form subgroups (100\% for $X_1$, $>60\%$ for $X_2$), while covariates in $b(\boldsymbol{X})$ appear in about 40\% of simulations.
+Under the DEA-learner, covariates in $h(\boldsymbol{X})$ (those that directly contributing to CATE) are selected mostly frequently to form subgroups (100\% for $X_1$, $>60\%$ for $X_2$), while covariates in $b(\boldsymbol{X})$ appear in about 40\% of simulations.
 Noise covariates (i.e., those not belonging to $h(\boldsymbol{X})$ or $b(\boldsymbol{X})$) are rarely selected with frequencies below 10\% across all three scenarios.
 The DR-learner tends to select noise covariates more frequently in all scenarios.
 Although BAFT achieves strong predictive performance, it includes all noise covariates in every simulation.
-The R-learner occasionally fails to generate more than one candidate subgroup, resulting in no final subgroups being identified in some runs.
+The R-learner occasionally fails to generate more than one candidate subgroup, resulting in some simulations with no final subgroups identified.
 Thus, the frequencies of covariates used in generating subgroups under the R-learner are lower than in other methods.